 In 1960, after his third attempt to enter the college and his arrest on bogus charges, Kennard was still not ready to give up the fight.
-He wrote to the editor that he had “done all that is within my power to follow a reasonable course in this matter… I have tried to make it clear that my love for the State of Mississippi and my hope for its peaceful prosperity is equal to any man’s alive.
+He wrote to the editor that he had “done all that is within my power to follow a reasonable course in this matter … I have tried to make it clear that my love for the State of Mississippi and my hope for its peaceful prosperity is equal to any man’s alive.
 The thought of presenting this request before a Federal Court for consideration, with all the publicity and misrepresentation which that would bring about, makes my heart heavy.
 Yet, what other course can I take?”

-In September of 1960, nine months after this last letter, Mississippi’s white establishment showed how far they would go to avoid a Federal lawsuit and keep the college segregated; Kennard was framed for masterminding the heist of $25.00 of chicken feed.
-Convicted by an all-white jury, he was sentenced to seven years – one year for each $3.57 of feed -- hard labor at Parchman Penitentiary, located two hundred miles north of Hattiesburg.
+In September of 1960, nine months after this last letter, Mississippi’s white establishment showed how far they would go to avoid a Federal lawsuit and keep the college segregated; Kennard was framed for masterminding the heist of twenty-five dollars worth of chicken feed.
+Convicted by an all-white jury, he was sentenced to seven years – one year for each $3.57 of feed – hard labor at Parchman Penitentiary, located two hundred miles north of Hattiesburg.
 Speaking at a rally in support of his friend, the NAACP activist Medgar Evers broke down in tears as he described the “mockery of judicial justice” in Kennard’s case.

 The abuse of Kennard’s rights continued in prison.
 When he came down with cancer, he was refused treatment and forced to continue working in the fields despite his weakened physical state.
-Only after Evers, Martin Luther King Jr., and others threatened to accuse the State of Mississippi of murder was the emaciated and terminally ill Kennard released.
+Only after Evers, Martin Luther King, Jr., and others threatened to accuse the State of Mississippi of murder was the emaciated and terminally ill Kennard released.
 Dick Gregory paid for him to undergo treatment in Chicago.
 But it was too late to save the man who wanted a college degree.
 Kennard died less than a month after his friend, Medgar Evers, was murdered.

-After his death, Kennard’s story burned in the anguished memories of friends and family, but survived as little more than a footnote to the primary narratives of the Civil Rights Movement.
+After his death, Kennard’s story burned in the anguished memories of friends and family but survived as little more than a footnote to the primary narratives of the civil rights movement.

 Then in 1991 the Clarion-Ledger newspaper in Jackson, Mississippi published previously secret documents from the files of the Mississippi State Sovereignty Commission, showing that Kennard had been framed.
 This was the first step toward restoring his name and righting the official history.
 Fourteen years later, Jerry Mitchell, an investigative reporter for the Clarion-Ledger whose work has helped put four Ku Klux Klan members in jail for crimes they committed in the 1960s, interviewed the black witness who, as a teenager, had testified against Kennard.
 The man admitted that Kennard had “nothing to do with the stealing of the chicken feed.”
 Mitchell proved what many had believed all along: Kennard’s desire to attend Mississippi Southern College was his only crime.

 Kennard’s case came to the attention of a high school teacher in Chicago.
-Barry Bradford and his students teamed up with Steve Drizin, the Director of the Center on Wrongful Convictions at Northwestern University’s School of Law, LaKeisha Bryant the president of the Afro-American Student Association at the University of Southern Mississippi, Dr. Joyce Ladner and Raylawni Branch, the woman who had served Kennard coffee on his way to apply to Mississippi Southern the third time and had gone on to an impressive career of her own.
+Barry Bradford and his students teamed up with Steve Drizin, director of the Center on Wrongful Convictions at Northwestern University’s School of Law, LaKeisha Bryant the president of the Afro-American Student Association at the University of Southern Mississippi, Dr. Joyce Ladner and Raylawni Branch, the woman who had served Kennard coffee on his way to apply to Mississippi Southern the third time and had gone on to an impressive career of her own.
 The team documented the case in favor of Kennard, discovered the legal arguments that could get the case back into court, and began to apply public pressure with the help of the former federal judge from Mississippi, Charles Pickering.